desmos-labs/desmos/docs/validators/migrating.md

 Once you have moved your `priv_validator_key.json` and `priv_validator_state` to the newly synced fullnode, it will be recognized as the same validator node.

 :::warning Warning
 The `priv_validator_key` should only be online from a single instance.
-A good practice would be to remove or rename the `priv_validator_key.json` in the old node so that even if you accidentally start running both nodes, the validator key would only be only for one of them.
+A good practice would be to remove or rename the `priv_validator_key.json` in the old node so that even if you accidentally start running both nodes, the validator key would only be online for one of them.
 :::

 With the old validator node stopped, start up the new node: